 Bania Luka Krakow is a true legend of the city.
-The original is a small bar on Plac Szczepanski to the west side of the Old Town, it has been a staple in the diet of Polish party-going locals and hedonistic tourist visitors since time immemorial.
-More recently, a larger venue opened on bustling Szewska Street (larger and busier) and another in Kazimierz (closed down as of 2020), and another smaller on on the popular Florianska Street.
+The original is a small bar on Plac Szczepanski to the west side of the Old Town.
+It has been a staple in the diet of Polish party-going locals and hedonistic tourist visitors since time immemorial.
+More recently, a larger venue opened on bustling Szewska Street (much busier) and another in Kazimierz (sadly closed down as of 2020), and another smaller on on the popular Florianska Street.

 Serving beer virtually 24 hours a day, seven days a week, the staff here are endearingly grumpy and typically Polish in their straight-faced pouring.
 So, don’t come expecting a smile!
-Do come expecting cheap booze, no matter if it’s too long past bedtime!
+Do come expecting cheap booze, no matter if it’s too long past bedtime.
+Yippee!

 While the food isn’t great, it is undeniably affordable, and the menu covers most of the traditional Polish bases.
 In the summer, Bania has a great outdoor area that looks over Krakow’s historical theatre square and throbs with a vibe unlike any other joint in town.

 This article may contain affiliate links to hotels, services, and other extras that will earn us something if you click through and book.
 It’s what helps us keep offering great info on Krakow, so thanks for that!

 This is just one part of our ultimate list of Krakow bars